 The anodes protect the metal in your pool by attracting the electrical current that flows through the water.
 Since zinc is a weaker metal than the other metals found in a saltwater swimming pool, the anodes will corrode before the surrounding metals.

-Why Should You Use Zinc Anodes and When is it Appropriate?
+Why Should You Use Zinc Anodes and When Is It Appropriate?

 Since chlorine is salt-based, even traditional chlorine pools suffer from galvanic corrosion.
-However, with a salt level of 10 times higher than the traditional chlorine pool, saltwater pools are much more likely to suffer from more extensive corrosion damage than traditionally chlorinated pools.
+However, with a salt level 10 times higher than the traditional chlorine pool, saltwater pools are much more likely to suffer from more extensive corrosion damage than traditionally chlorinated pools.
 Using zinc anodes prevents damage to the metal by protecting the pieces from erosion.